 - SUR 3323 – Visualization of Spatial Information (3 credit hours) Methods of mapping, modeling, communicating and visualizing spatial features.
 Includes boundary and topographical features, attributes, site modeling, site development and mapping using computer-aided mapping and design features.

-- SUR 3393 – Geographic Information Systems (2 credit hours) GIS concepts, surveying and mapping inputs in GIS development, comparison of GIS systems and applications in the natural and physical sciences, engineering and planning..
-This must be taken concurrently with SUR 3393L (1 credit hour).
+- GIS 3072C – Geographic Information Systems (3 credit hours) GIS concepts, surveying and mapping inputs in GIS development, comparison of GIS systems and applications in the natural and physical sciences, engineering and planning.

 Current Tuition Rate